AlCramer/comiola/README.md

 # README #

-COMIOLA is a 2D animation tool for turning comics and other graphic art into .mp4 videos.
+COMIOLA is a animation tool for turning comics and other graphic art into .mp4 videos.

 ### Installation ###

 #### Windows 10 ####
-1. Create a folder in which to install Comiola.

-2. Download "comiola.zip" from this site.
-Click the zip file, and click "Extract all".
-In the "Extract All" Dialog box, select the folder you created in Step1.
-Comiola is now installed.

-3. To run Comiola, go to the folder created in Step1 and double-click on "comiola".
+Click [here](https://drive.google.com/file/d/1YgTZp8Nq8WLeIFe_my64_ED-JB5iXzb7/view?usp=sharing) to download the installer for Comiola.
+It will be named "comiola_winX.X", where "X.X" is the version number.
+When the download is complete, double click the downloaded file to install Comiola.

 #### Mac, Linux ####
 Comiola is written in Python, so you must have Python 3 installed